ArasLabs/visual-user-listing/README.md

 1. Log in to Aras as admin.
 2. Navigate to Users Listing at the end of the table of contents (TOC).
-3. Users are now listed and you can test some searches
+3. Users are now listed and you can test some searches.

 ![Listing smaller responsive view](./screenshots/userListingSmall.PNG)